-Due to constraints discussed previously, the CWT will not accurately identify the Fullbloods within such a group.
 Where Fullblood Black Wagyu content requires formal Herdbook level of verification, a full DNA parent verification process would remain necessary from an AWA perspective, meaning the animal will have full ancestral and individual breeder traceability.
 However, individual processors have well-established QA mechanisms in the Fullblood area, which is an established slaughter market segment.
 AWA believes this segment will continue to grow as high-end consumers demand ever-greater supply chain transparency.

 Q. Does AWA expect the CWT will be used in support of litigation in disputes over the Wagyu content of either livestock or retail/food service beef?

-Definitely NO. ‘100% certainty’ of a sample’s relationship to a specified Wagyu category (Fullblood, Purebred or other crossbred) is not a deliverable.
+No. ‘100% certainty’ of a sample’s relationship to a specified Wagyu category (Fullblood, Purebred or other crossbred) is not a deliverable.
 The CWT cannot be used as a foundation for litigation on the basis of percentage Wagyu Content.
 The variation in the results and known genetic variation within the Black Wagyu breed means the use of the CWT should be limited to quality assurance programs.

 Q. How does the CWT apply to Fullblood red and Fullblood composite (black X red) cattle?

 The reference dataset used to develop the CWT contains very few red Wagyu animals and should not be used to test red Wagyu animals.

 Q. What about breeds not represented in the reference dataset?